chnyda/taikungoclient/client/docs/StandAloneVmFullDto.md

 HasAvailabilityZone returns a boolean if a field has been set.

-### SetAvailabilityZoneNil

-`func (o *StandAloneVmFullDto) SetAvailabilityZoneNil(b bool)`

- SetAvailabilityZoneNil sets the value for AvailabilityZone to be an explicit nil

-### UnsetAvailabilityZone
-`func (o *StandAloneVmFullDto) UnsetAvailabilityZone()`

-UnsetAvailabilityZone ensures that no value is present for AvailabilityZone, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)